Henderson Island (Pitcairn Islands): Natural resources

 Since the introduction of aluminium-hulled long-boats in the 20th century, Pitcairners have made regular trips to Henderson to harvest the wood of miro and tou trees.
 Usually, they venture to Henderson once per year, but they may make up to three trips if the weather is favourable.
 Pitcairners carve the wood into curios for tourists, from which they derive much of their income.

 Geography

 Henderson Island is a raised coral atoll that, with Pitcairn, Ducie and Oeno islands, forms the Pitcairn Island Group.
-The nearest major landmass is the continent of South America, more than 5000 km away.
+The nearest major landmass is the continent of South America, more than 5000 km away to the east.
 This coral limestone island sits atop a conical (presumed volcanic) mound, rising from a depth of roughly 3500 m.
-Its surface is mostly reef-rubble and dissected limestone – an extremely rugged mixture of steep, jagged pinnacles and shallow sinkholes – and, except for the north end, the island is encircled by steep limestone cliffs up to 15 m high.
+Its surface is mostly reef-rubble and dissected limestone – an extremely rugged mixture of steep, jagged pinnacles and shallow sinkholes.
+The island is mostly encircled by steep limestone cliffs up to 15 m high.